Bet On Cheltenham: The Best Races To Follow At The 2025 Festival

 Wednesday – Queen Mother Champion Chase

-It’s not always the case that the favourite wins, as we found out in recent years when the likes of Douvan, Un De Sceaux, Defi Du Seuil & Chacun Pour Soi were all sent off at short odds but failed to deliver.
+It’s not always the case that the favourite wins, as we found out in recent years when the likes of Douvan, Un De Sceaux, Defi Du Seuil and Chacun Pour Soi were all sent off at short odds with betting apps but failed to deliver.

 Thursday – Ryanair Chase

-Viewers love the thrill of this encounter which falls somewhere between the Queen Mother Champion Chase and Gold Cup in terms of distance.
+Viewers love the thrill of this encounter, which is somewhere between the Queen Mother Champion Chase and the Gold Cup in terms of distance.

-This is a Grade 1 encounter and the extra element of the puzzle is working out which horses are going to run in this race or alternatively be pitched at an alternative race at the Festival.
+This is a Grade 1 encounter, and the extra element of the puzzle is working out which horses will run in this race or be pitched at an alternative contest at the Festival.

 Friday – Gold Cup

-This is the biggest race at the Cheltenham Festival and there’s huge betting interest when it comes to this encounter over three miles, two-and-a-half furlongs.
+The biggest and most coveted race at the Cheltenham Festival, there’s huge betting interest when it comes to this encounter over three miles, two-and-a-half furlongs.

-As the distance outlines, this is a race where a successful horse not only has to show a heap of stamina but must also negotiate 22 obstacles along the way.
+As the distance outlines, this is a race in which a successful horse must not only show great stamina but also negotiate 22 obstacles along the way.